neerajmanivarnan/usefulBashScripts/README.md

 5. **Power-Consumption-Utility for i3wm**
 Messed up default power consumption utility configuration for i3wm.Wrote my own bash script to solve it.

+6. **Finex**
+Call me a noob, but I got tired of scrolling through a massive Java log file just to find the name of an exception.
+So, in like a minute, I whipped up a super simple script to parse the log and count how many times each exception pops up.
+> Finex means `Find Exception`

 ## How to Use

 To save time, add these scripts to your PATH so they can be accessed easily from anywhere in your terminal.